cloudquery/cloudquery/README.md

 ```

 ## Quick Start

-Currently, cloudquery only supports AWS and GCP (Azure and DigitalOcean are on the roadmap).
-The number of AWS and GCP resources is actively expanding.

 #### AWS
 You should be authenticated with an AWS account with correct permission with either option (see full [documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html)):